skypilot-org/skypilot/llm/localgpt/README.md

 3. Run `ssh -L 5111:localhost:5111 localgpt` in a new terminal window to forward the port 5111 to your local machine.
 Keep this terminal running.

 4. Open http://localhost:5111 in your browser.
 Click on upload file to upload a document.
 Once the document has been ingested, you can chat with it, ask questions, and summarize it.
+For example, in the gif below, we use the SkyPilot [NSDI 2023 paper](https://www.usenix.org/system/files/nsdi23-yang-zongheng.pdf) to ask questions about how SkyPilot works.

 <p align="center">
     <img src="https://i.imgur.com/0mz6DOL.gif" alt="LocalGPT demo"/>